hgollakota/LearnedIndexStructures/cALLiX/README.md

 insert is working!
 I needed to change binary search to return the lowerbound as opposed to the midpoint. on to expand()

+EXPAND IS WORKING!!!
+I'm so excited. uncommented code in main right now generates new data to test with.

 7/9/19

 Implemented so Far: